untoxa/hUGEBuild/readme.md

 # What is it

 hUGEBuild is a refactoring of an original driver for hUGEReacker - music module tracker for game boy.
 The tracker itself may be found in the "releases" of this repo.
+Here is an original repository of hUGETracker: https://github.com/SuperDisk/hUGETracker It also contains a new driver, however, it is broken for now and it's new format is incompatible with this version.
+My goal was to put working parts of this project into one complex solution for writing and embedding music into homebrew software.

 This refactored driver has several advantages:
 1. it is modular - the driver is separated from the player and from the music data.